ivy-llc/ivy/docs/partial_source/deep_dive/14_array_api_tests.rst

 The first method was implemented before the second.
 Each :code:`<submodule>.txt` file contains a comprehensive list of functions which belong to that submodule, some of which are commented out.
 The commented-out functions are being skipped *only* for the backend(s) that is/are causing the failure, not all the backends.
-This is done by identifying any references to a backend in the commented-out line e.g. :code:`#trace # failing for jax, numpy due to issues with dtypes in output in test: https://github.com/data-apis/array-api/issues/202
+This is done by identifying any references to a backend in the commented-out line e.g. :code:`#trace # failing for jax, numpy due to issues with dtypes in output in test: https://github.com/data-apis/array-api/issues/202` will cause :code:`test_trace` to be skipped on the jax and numpy backends.

 The latter method, on the other hand, skips a test on *all* backends, even if it is just failing on one.
 The :code:`ivy_tests/skips.txt` scheme was implemented to skip *specific test cases*.
 The array-api